iLib-js/loctool/docs/Plugins.md

      *
      * @param {string} pathName path to the file to respresent
      * @param {API} API a set of calls that that the plugin can use
-     * to get things done
+     * to get things done.
      */
     constructor(pathName, API) {}